edgedock/dcmartin/setup/README.md

 # About

 This repository contains sample scripts to automatically setup nodes for [Open Horizon][open-horizon] as provided in the IBM Cloud.
+Detailed [documentation][edge-fabric] for the IBM Cloud Edge Fabric is available on-line.
+A Slack [channel][edge-slack] is also available.

+You may create and publish your patterns to your organization.
+Refer to the [examples][https://github.com/open-horizon/examples] available on GitHub; a work-in-progress for the [Motion][http://motion-project.io/] software as a pattern is being developed [here][https://github.com/dcmartin/open-horizon/tree/master/motion].

 **Note**: _You will need an IBM Cloud [account][ibm-registration]_